lovac42/anki/documentation/computing_intervals.md

 In this case, the new interval is equal to the product of:
 * the sum of the interval, and a fourth of the delay
 * 1.2
-* the interval factor divided by 100
+* the interval modifier divided by 100

 If this number is at most the
 last interval, then the new interval is equal to the last interval,